Skip to main content

 Summer term

-• Ecosystems 3 – In this unit students will study interdependence and see how organisms in all ecosystems interact with each other.
+• Ecosystems – In this unit students will study interdependence, sampling techniques and the importance of photosynthesis in the natural world.

 AQA Combined Science: Trilogy